-It also has 2 USB-C ports, one on each side, and both capable of charging, as well as an audio combo 3.5mm jack and a micro-SD slot.
+The Chromebook also has built-in quad-speakers powered by Harman Kardon.
+It has 2 USB-C ports, one on each side, and both capable of charging, as well as an audio combo of 3.5mm jack and a special slot for micro-SD.

 8. Acer Chromebook Spin 11

-Similar to the Acer Chromebook R 11, the Spin 11 features an all-plastic build.
-Don’t let that deceive you though, as this Chromebook is one of the sturdiest laptops you will ever use.
-For the intended audience, this laptop will survive almost any trial it has to endure.
+Similar to the Acer Chromebook R 11, the Acer Chromebook Spin 11 features an all-plastic build, yet is known as one of the sturdiest laptops available.

 9. Acer Chromebook 15

-At 4.2 pounds (1.95kg), Acer’s Chromebook 15 is significantly heavier than either the Samsung or Pixelbook, both of which are just 2.4 pounds.
+At 4.2 pounds (1.95kg), Acer’s Chromebook 15 can be heavier than a Pixelbook or the Samsung or Pixelbook, both of which are just 2.4 pounds.
 It never feels heavy in spite of this.
 All that screen seems to spread the weight around.
-It’s thin, too, easily sliding into a laptop bag.
+Because it’s thin, you can easily slide the device into a laptop bag.